lake-wg/edhoc/draft-selander-lake-traces.md

      8
     )

-where the first value is the COSE algorithm value of the EDHOC AEAD algorithm, and the last value is the EDHOC MAC length.
+where the last value is the EDHOC MAC length.

 ~~~~~~~~
 info for MAC_2 (CBOR Sequence) (106 bytes)